 WordCounter.vip

-Count words, analyze content depth, compare competitor pages side-by-side, and get actionable SEO insights — free and privacy-focused.
+Count words on any website by URL, analyze content depth, compare competitor pages side-by-side, and get actionable SEO insights — free and privacy-focused.

 Enter Website URL